nehalvpatel/cgui/README.md

 cgui
 ==========

 A web interface for cgminer that is made to reduce setup time and increase productivity, featuring the famous 2 minute install.
+It adapts to mobile screens and re-arranges itself to look good on any display.
+Here's a [demo](http://patel.no-ip.biz).

 Getting started
 ----------